 As an avid supporter of the Gas Safety Week, the CIPHE has put together its top ten gas safety tips to help spread the word.

-Tip 1) Never employ someone who is not Gas Safe registered to work on gas appliances
+Tip 1) Always use a Gas Safe registered engineer to work on gas appliances

-It’s not only against the law, but it could also cost you your life.
+Not only is it against the law to employ an unregistered gas fitter, but it could also cost you your life.
 Poorly installed and maintained gas appliances are at best unreliable and expensive to fix, and at worst can be deadly.
 It is never worth the risk.

-Installers should always remember to carry their Gas Safe Register ID card and clients should always verify an engineer’s credentials.
-Anyone can verify a Gas Safe ID online at https://www.gassaferegister.co.uk/ and anyone can verify a CIPHE membership card.
+Installers should always carry their Gas Safe Register ID card and clients should always verify an engineer’s credentials.
+Anyone can verify a Gas Safe ID online at https://www.gassaferegister.co.uk/

-Be aware of the danger signs that appliances are not working correctly:
+Be aware of the danger signs that appliances are not working correctly.
+These include: